 For each Lake Como town, we’ve listed some of the best highly-rated hotels that are suitable for a variety of budgets.
 We did extensive research and chose the very best hotels based on their location and customer reviews.
 No matter if it’s a luxury hotel or a budget hostel, we only included those that have excellent customer ratings.

 There are so many hotels in Lake Como that the choice can get truly overwhelming.
 So I sincerely hope that our tips and hand-picked hotel suggestions will make it easier for you to plan your trip to Lake Como.

 Good to know: Our selection is solely focused on Lake Como hotels.
-We did not include any self-catering apartments or Airbnb in this article, because there is simply too much choice and offer changes all the time.
+We did not include any self-catering apartments in this article, because there is simply too much choice and offer changes all the time.
 If you are looking for self-catering accommodation in Lake Como, I still urge you to read our tips on where to stay in Lake Como.
-And when you choose the best Lake Como town for your holiday, you can then find a suitable apartment on Booking.com or a private rental on Airbnb.com.
+And when you choose the best Lake Como town for your holiday, you can then find a suitable apartment on Booking.com, our favorite website for all vacation accommodation bookings.